Families Denied Access to Secretive Trial of Iran’s Detained Conservationists

 Seyed-Emami’s family has petitioned the Islamic Republic of Iran Broadcasting (IRIB) organization to allow them to respond to the unsubstantiated accusations the broadcaster has aired against the deceased academic.

-Three major state agencies in Iran, including the country’s highest security body, have stated that the detained conservationists are all innocent of the spying charges they’re being held on.
+Three major state agencies in Iran, including the country’s highest security body, have stated that the detained conservationists did not commit espionage.

 Their continued detainment has prompted an international outcry.
 The UN has called the charges against the conservationists “hard to fathom” and in February 2018 stated, “Nowhere in the world, including Iran, should conservation be equated to spying or regarded as a crime.”